alexdelgado0792/DesignPattern_LSP/README.md

-# DesignPattern_LSP
-Liskov Substitution Principle
+# Liskov Substitution Principle

-If 'S' is a subtype of 'T', then the object of type 'T' may be replace with objects of type 'S' without braking the program.
+Once a class has been written, it should not allow anyone to make changes.
+No ones should be able to go back and ammend the class code in order to implement new functinality.